retooth2/xenharmlib/doc/index.rst

 Welcome to xenharmlib's documentation!
 ======================================

-Xenharmlib is a music theory library for exploration and research of microtonality, diatonic set theory, non-standard notations and many more.
+Xenharmlib is a music theory library for the exploration and research of microtonality, diatonic set theory, non-standard notations, and many more.

-It is easy to use, extendable and tries to be intuitive.
-Have a peak:
+It is easy to use, extendable, and tries to be intuitive.
+Have a peek:

 .. testcode::